OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 <iframe src="https://example.org/payment_iframe?merchant_id=123&basket_total=22.00" />
 ```

-Note that the payment gateway is usually run by a third-party, and as such may not be included in the scope of testing.
+> Note: Payment gateways are usually run by a third-parties, and as such may not be included in the scope of testing.
 This means that while price tampering may be acceptable, other types of attacks (such as SQL injection) should not be performed without explicit written approval).

 #### Encrypted Transaction Details